166th Air Refueling Squadron: Tactical air command

 166th Tactical Fighter Squadron A-7K Corsair II Trainer 80-0291 just before its retirement about 1991.

 When the active duty units departed in 1979, Rickenbacker became an Air National Guard Base with the 121st as its largest flying unit.
-The 1980s brought new and more demanding tasks when the 121st became part of President Jimmy Carter's Rapid Deployment Joint Task Force (RDJTF) and was ultimately integrated into war plans as a part of United States Central Command Air Forces (CENTAF) in the 1980s.
+The 1980s brought new and more demanding tasks when the 121st became part of President Jimmy Carter's Rapid Deployment Joint Task Force and was ultimately integrated into war plans as a part of United States Central Command Air Forces in the 1980s.

 Training for this high priority mission was intense and included many deployments, exercises and evaluations.
 Additional deployments during the 1980s were Coronet Castle and Coronet Miami at RAF Sculthorpe, England, and "Creek Corsair".
 Cornet Fox, at Leck Air Base, West Germany in May 1986, saw the squadron stage though Lajes Air Base, Azores and RAF Mildenhall, England before arriving in West Germany A deployment in July and August 1988, to Spangdahlem Air Base, West Germany, being the last NATO deployment for the squadron with the Corsairs.

 By the time of Operation Desert Shield/Desert Storm in 1990, the A-7D Corsairs were not considered front-line aircraft and the squadron was not activated.
 However the 121st TFW provided support for operations at home station while smaller elements and individuals served as active duty augmenters in several locations.
 The 121st Security Forces Squadron was activated and deployed to the Persian Gulf in November 1990.
 Stationed at Sheik Isa Air Base, Bahrain, it served under combat conditions, returning home in April 1991.